Last Updated on January 24, 2025

 California law says that if you find lost property (not limited to just cash), you must first make “reasonable and just efforts to find the owner and to restore the property to him” before you can keep the money for yourself.
 If you fail to do so, you have technically committed theft.
 In fact, you can even get in trouble if you give the money to someone else you know it doesn’t belong to, so even if you give it to a homeless person, for example, you’re still breaking the law.

-Some of the most frequently used ways to return larger amounts of money are to tell the manager of an establishment that you found money and then leave your name and number with her, to put a classified ad on Craigslist or in the newspaper, to put the money in the lost and found of the place where it was found, or to bring the money to the nearest police station.
-The good news is that if the money is claimed by the rightful owner you’ve done a good deed and made someone else’s day a lot brighter.
-And if they don’t claim it, you have the right to keep the money you found on the ground.
-Many establishment’s lost and founds allow the person who brings property in to keep it after a set amount of time.
-If you bring it to a police department and fill out a report and no one claims the money, it’s yours to keep after 120 days.
+The good news is that if the rightful owner claims the money, you’ve done a good deed and made someone else’s day much brighter.
+And if they don’t claim it, you have the right to keep the money you discovered on the ground.
+Many establishments’ lost and founds allow the person who brings property in to keep it after a set time.
+If you bring it to a police department and fill out a report, and no one claims the money, it’s yours to keep after 120 days.

 Will I Really be Charged for Keeping Lost Money?

-Keeping lost money or property is considered theft, which means you can face an infraction for a notably small amount of money, petty theft for values up to $950 and grand theft when it is worth more than $950.
-While petty theft is always a misdemeanor offense, grand theft can be charged as a felony or a misdemeanor.
+Grand theft, on the other hand, can be charged as a felony or a misdemeanor.
 When charged as a felony, grand theft can carry a sentence of up to three years in prison.
-This is why anyone accused of grand theft should call a theft lawyer who can help negotiate plea bargain to ensure the crime is charged as a misdemeanor.
+This is why anyone accused of grand theft should call a theft lawyer who can help negotiate a plea bargain to ensure the crime is charged as a misdemeanor.
 Of course, if you believe you made a reasonable and fair effort to find the owner of lost money, this could also serve as a defense.

 If you have been accused of theft related to keeping cash you found on the ground, please call theft defense attorney Peter M. Liss at (760) 643-4050 to schedule a free initial consultation.